-Lime-coloured flowers can also be found in early spring amongst the euphorbia tribe.
-Shrubby Euphorbia characias subsp. wulfenii (ht 1m) with its startling clusters of acidic lime-green bracts is amongst the best of these plants, thriving in full sun and well-drained soil.
-With a background of limey spring leaves to echo its bracts, or partnered by the huge architectural blue-purple spikes of frost-tender Pride of Madeira (Echium candicans, ht 1-2 m), or a deep purple iris or lavender, it is a stunning sight.
-The annual coral spurge (Euphorbia corallioides, ht 60cm) also gives this wonderful colour: it is a rather naughty weed that tends to self-seed enthusiastically, but it is easy to remove the surplus seedlings.
-Another annual with lime-coloured flowers is the tobacco plant Nicotiana langsdorffii (ht 1m) which has a multitude of small bells, and self-seeds gently from year to year.
+Gorgeous lime-coloured flowers can also be found in early spring, especially amongst the Euphorbia tribe.
+Shrubby Euphorbia characias subsp. wulfenii with its startling clusters of acidic lime-green bracts is amongst the best of these plants, thriving in full sun and well-drained soil.
+With a background of limey spring leaves to echo its bracts, or partnered by the huge architectural blue-purple spikes of shrubby Pride of Madeira (Echium candicans), or a deep purple bearded Iris, it is a stunning sight.
+The annual coral spurge (Euphorbia corallioides) also gives this wonderful chartreuse colour: it is a rather naughty weed that tends to self-seed enthusiastically, but it is easy to remove the surplus seedlings.
+Another annual with lime-coloured flowers is the tobacco plant Nicotiana langsdorffii, which has a multitude of small bells, and self-seeds gently from year to year.
 Another type (Nicotiana alata 'Lime Green') has a larger flower, and is very appealing.
 These Nicotiana bloom through much of the year.
 In late spring, they are joined by other lime-coloured flowers, such as various cultivars of daylilies, such as 'Lime-painted Lady' and 'Green Dragon' and the lime-yellow form of the shrimp plant (Justicia brandegeeana 'Lutea').